ASkyeye/DGPOEdit/README.md

 ## Introduction

-Disconnected RSAT is a launcher for the official Group Policy Manager, Certificate Authority and Certificat Templates snap-in to bypass the domain joined requirement that is needed when using the official MMC snap-in.
+Disconnected RSAT is a launcher for the official Group Policy Manager, Certificate Authority and Certificate Templates snap-in to bypass the domain joined requirement that is needed when using the official MMC snap-in.

-The tool works by injecting a C# library into MMC that will hook the `GetUserNameExW` API calls to trick MMC into believing that the logged on user is a domain user.
-Hooks are also placed on the `NtCreateFile` API to redirect file paths that would typically be resolved via DFS to a specific domain controller instead.
+The tool works by injecting a C# library into MMC that will hook the various API calls to trick MMC into believing that the logged on user is a domain user.
+Hooks are also placed on the `NtCreateFile` API to redirect file paths that would typically be resolved via DFS to a specific domain controller.

 ## Prerequisites